TEF-Health/CONFIDENTIAL_Odoo-Documentation/docs/service-provider.md

 ### Service Request Management

 By clicking on **Go to Service Requests** on the Service Provider Dashboard, Service Providers are presented with an overview of all reviewed applications for their services.
-Applications are sorted by the Reviewer Score for quick reference.Despite the ranking, Service Providers may choose to negotiate based on other factors.
+Applications are sorted by the Reviewer Score for quick reference.
+Despite the ranking, Service Providers may choose to negotiate based on other factors.

 ![Service Requests](img/service-provider-requests.png)

 By clicking on the button **View** next to an Application, Service Providers can access the application details.
 On the opening card Service Providers can evaluate the application details and confirm a match by clicking the button **Accept Request and Proceed with Contracting**.
+By confirming a match, Service Providers signal to the Applicant that they are open to start contract negotiations.

 ![Service Requests](img/service-provider-requests-2.png)